reyes-andres/itm350-reyes-andres-dev/README.md

 ## Pulling changes
-To update our local repository with the latest changes from out remote repository, we can use `git pull`
+To update our local repository with the latest changes from out remote repository, we can use `git pull` To pull from a specific branch you can use: `git pull origin <branch-name>`

+## Changing the remote origin URL
+When changing the URL is needed use the `git remote set-url` command.
+And for changin the url for the origin remote use the command: `git remote set-url origin <new-url>`

 1. Run `npm install`.
 2. Run `node server.js`.